nvimdev/nvimdev.github.io/content/lspsaga/finder.md

 ![image](https://github.com/nvimdev/lspsaga.nvim/assets/41671631/df566e6f-fd45-47c2-a34e-b70ab248f400)

+### Jump In Layout

+The right window also is `peek`, that mean you can do edit on right window. you can use the `keys.shuttle` jump between the window. jump to right or jump to left. suggest workflow is

+- `keys.shuttle` default is `[w` to right , do some edit `:w` save file
+- `keys.shuttle` to left or use `keys.close` to close layout window in right

+**keys.close** can both work on left or right of layout windows

 ### Filter Search Results

 You can use the `filter` option to filter lsp methods result, key is method and value is a lua function with parameter `client_id` and `result`.
 The function should return a boolean.
 As an example: